IAFP Poster Presentations

 The subject of the poster presentation must be of value to family medicine and within the scope of family medicine.
 It may be based on course work or an extracurricular project.
 All poster projects must be completed at time of application.
 Entries may not be taken from previously published papers.
 Research projects will require documentation of consideration or approval from an institutional review board.

-A formal application must be completed and submitted to the IAFP by September 28, 2017.
+A formal application must be completed and submitted to the IAFP by October 1, 2018.
 An abstract of the poster presentation must be attached to the application.
-Applicants will be notified by October 6.
-The 2017 application form and guidelines for preparing a poster presentation will be available at www.aafp.org/nc.
+The 2018 application form and guidelines for preparing a poster presentation will be available at www.aafp.org/nc.
 Incomplete applications will not be considered.

 Judging & Awards: